 But is smoking always bad?
 Might there be some rare cases where the benefits of smoking outweigh the risks?
 Most people know that smoking is generally a poor health decision, but some centenarian smokers are out there living happy lives.
 And some 20-something nonsmokers die of lung cancer.
 Smoking is bad for health on average, but some individuals are far from the average.

 The benefits of regular heavy smoking never outweigh the risks, I could imagine rare individuals for whom the pleasure of an occasional cigarette outweighs the health risk.
 The stress reduction enjoyed by that individual may cause more benefit than the harm caused by the cigarette’s tar.
 Maybe.
 In theory.

 What does this have to do with cats?
-Letting your cat go outside is the veterinary equivalent of smoking.
+If you’re thinking – “Should I let my cat outside?” — letting your cat go outside is the veterinary equivalent of smoking.
 It significantly reduces feline life expectancy.
-Yes, some outdoor cats live into their 20s -- just like some smokers live to 100.
-But it puts cats at increased risk of all manner of problems including infection, predation, trauma, hypothermia, and myiasis (that's a fancy word for getting infested with maggots).
+Yes, some outdoor cats live into their 20s— just like some smokers live to 100.
+But it puts cats at increased risk of all manner of problems including infection, predation, trauma, hypothermia and myiasis (that’s a fancy word for getting infested with maggots).

 My editors at Catster recently asked me to address this in depth.
 One of them wrote: “Is *any* outdoor exposure too fraught with bad consequences to even consider?
 I know that lots of evil lurks out there … but is there any level of exposure you’d consider acceptable?”

 My knee-jerk reaction was a simple no. But I thought about it, and about life in general, and I realized that there are two things in this world that really make me cringe.
 The first is outdoor cats.
 The second is absolutist people who see the world in black and white and refuse to acknowledge that arguments have two sides.